mherman-fi/cool-projects/dataset/README.md

 Most IoAs can be found simply by searching for a specific string (eg: “nmap”).
 This information typically originates from the [REDACTED] field in the [REDACTED] log.
 In the case of the [REDACTED] attack the most relevant field is the [REDACTED.
 For [REDACTED], the most relevant fields are [REDACTED].
 The majority of [REDACTED] entries are malicious.
 They are identifiable from the string [REDACTED].
 Students should be able to identify these reasonably easily.

 The first [REDACTED] attacks do not overlap.
 The [REDACTED] attack will be very easy to identify.
 The [REDACTED] field will provide the necessary information.
-Exfiltration occurs in the middle of the DoS attack, however.
+Exfiltration occurs in the [REDACTED] attack, however.
 Students will in this case have to search for a suspicious IP address in [REDACTED].
 The relevant field is [REDACTED].